Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Introduction

 \section{Introduction}

 Scientists increasingly use machine learning (ML) in their daily work.
-This development is not limited to natural sciences like the geosciences \citep{reichstein2019deep} or material science \citep{schmidt2019recent}, but also extends to social sciences such as education science \citep{luan2021review} and archaeology \citep{bickler2021machine}. \nl When building predictive models for problems with complex data structures, ML outcompetes classical statistical models in both performance and convenience.
-Impressive recent examples of successful prediction models in science include the automated particle tracking at CERN \citep{farrell2018novel}, or DeepMind's AlphaFold, which has essentially solved the protein structure prediction challenge CASP \citep{senior2020improved}.
-In such examples, some see a paradigm shift towards theory-free science that ``lets the data speak'' \citep{kitchin2014big,anderson2008end,mayer2013big,Spinney2022}.
-Indeed, prediction is one of the core aims of science \citep{luk2017theory,douglas2009reintroducing}, but so are, as philosophers of science and statisticians emphasize, explanation and knowledge generation \citep{salmon1979ask,longino2018fate,shmueli2010explain}.
-Focusing exclusively on prediction may therefore represent a historical step back \citep{toulmin1961foresight,pearl2018theoretical}. \nl What hinders scientists from using ML models to gain real-world insights is model complexity and an unclear connection between model and phenomenon --- the so-called \emph{opacity problem} \citep{boge2022two,sullivan2020understanding}.
-Interpretable machine learning (IML, also called XAI, for eXplainable artificial intelligence) aims to solve the opacity problem by analyzing individual model elements or inspecting specific model properties \citep{molnar2020interpretable}.
-Different stakeholders with different goals hold diverse expectations of IML \citep{zednik2021solving}, including scientists \citep{roscher2020explainable}, ML engineers \citep{bhatt2020explainable}, regulatory bodies \citep{wachter2017right}, and laypeople \citep{arrieta2020explainable}.
-Due to this plurality, IML has been criticized for lacking a proper definition \citep{lipton2018mythos}. \nl Nevertheless, scientists increasingly use IML for inferring which features are predictive of e.g. crop yield \citep{shahhosseini2020forecasting,zhang2019california}, personality traits \citep{Stachl17680}, or seasonal precipitation \citep{gibson2021training}.
-Although researchers are aware that their IML analyses remain just model descriptions, it is often implied that the explanations, associations, or effects found also extend to the corresponding real-world properties.
-Unfortunately, drawing inferences with IML can currently be epistemically problematic because the interpretation methods are not designed for that purpose \citep{Molnar2022pitfalls}.
-In particular, the difference between model-only versus phenomenon explanations is often unclear \citep{chen2020true,hooker2021unrestricted}, and a theory to quantify the uncertainty of interpretations is lacking \citep{molnar2020history,watson2022conceptual}.
+This development is not limited to natural sciences like material science \citep{schmidt2019recent} or the geosciences \citep{reichstein2019deep}, but extends to social sciences such as educational science \citep{luan2021review} and archaeology \citep{bickler2021machine}. \nl When building \emph{predictive} models for problems with complex data structures, ML outcompetes classical statistical models in both performance and convenience.
+Impressive recent examples of successful prediction models in science include the automated particle tracking at CERN \citep{farrell2018novel}, or DeepMind's AlphaFold, which has made substantial progress in predicting protein structures from amino acid sequences \citep{senior2020improved}.
+In such examples, some see a paradigm shift towards theory-free science that ``lets the data speak'' \citep{anderson2008end,mayer2013big,kitchin2014big,Spinney2022}.
+However, purely prediction driven research has its limits: In a survey with more than 1,600 scientists, almost 70\% expressed the fear that the use of ML in science could lead to a reliance on pattern recognition without understanding \citep{van2023ai}.
+This is in line with the philosophy of science literature, which does recognize the importance of predictions \citep{douglas2009reintroducing,luk2017theory}, but also emphasizes other goals such as explaining and understanding phenomena \citep{salmon1979ask,shmueli2010explain,longino2018fate,toulmin1961foresight}. \nl The reason why understanding phenomena with ML is difficult is that, unlike traditional scientific models, ML models do not provide a cognitively accessible representation of the underlying causal mechanism \citep{hooker2017machine,boge2022two,molnar2024MLscience}.
+The link between the ML model and phenomenon is unclear, leading to the so-called \emph{opacity problem} \citep{sullivan2022understanding}.
+Interpretable machine learning (IML, also called XAI, for eXplainable artificial intelligence) aims to tackle the opacity problem by analyzing individual model elements or inspecting specific model properties \citep{molnar2020interpretable}.
+However, it often remains unclear how IML can help to address problems in science \citep{roscher2020explainable} as IML methods are often designed with other purposes and stakeholders in mind, such as guiding engineers in model construction or offering decision support for end users \citep{zednik2021solving}. \nl In spite of these challenges, scientists increasingly use IML for inferring which features are most predictive of crop yield \citep{shahhosseini2020forecasting,zhang2019california}, personality traits \citep{Stachl17680}, or seasonal precipitation \citep{gibson2021training}, among others.
+Although researchers are aware that their IML analyses remain just model descriptions, it is often implied that the explanations, associations, or effects they uncover extend to the corresponding real-world properties.
+Unfortunately, drawing inferences with current IML raises epistemological issues \citep{molnar2022pitfalls}: it is often unclear what target quantity IML methods estimate \citep{lundberg2021your}, is it properties of the model or of the phenomenon \citep{chen2020true,hooker2021unrestricted}?
+Moreover, theories to quantify the uncertainty of interpretations are underdeveloped \citep{molnar2020history,watson2022conceptual}.